gabriel-pinheiro/elba-balancer/README.md

   [service.health]
   # Consecutive retriable errors to consider a target to be down, default: 3
   threshold = 3
-  # Time to wait to mark a target as UP again, default: 10
+  # Seconds to wait to mark a target as UP again, default: 10
   timeout   = 10
   # If all targets are down, balance between all of them instead of failing with 503
   # This can greatly increase the load in the upstream services because each request
-  # received might go to all of them several times deppending on the configs above
+  # received might go to all of them several times deppending on the retry settings
   # default: false
   none_healthy_is_all_healthy = false